BalaM314/mlogx/spec.md

 ## Guide to making programs
 This guide assumes you already know how to make mlog programs, but are frustrated when you try to make larger projects.

+Need help?
+I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord.

+### For larger projects
 Place your .mlog or .mlogx(supports the extended instruction set in this document) files in /src.
 Running the compiler with `node compiler/compile.js` transpiles .mlogx files into .mlog files, and then combines all your separate files into one(out.mlog), which you paste into a processor in-game.